Climate Change and the Great Barrier Reef

 The Queensland Government and the Great Barrier Reef Marine Park (GBRMPA) have developed a Plan to manage tourist visitation on the reef and island environments.
 Find out more about the program on the Whitsundays Plan of Management page.

-The Whitsunday Local Marine Advisory Committee (WLMAC) and the Bowen Burdekin Local Marine Advisory Committee are community reference groups which meet regularly to discuss a range of marine and tourist related issues.
-The LMACs are coordinated by GBRMPA and WRC is represented on both committees.
+The Whitsunday Local Marine Advisory Committee (WLMAC) is a community reference group which meet regularly to discuss a range of marine and tourist related issues.
+The LMAC is coordinated by GBRMPA and WRC is represented on the committee.